Nebuchadnezzar II 023

 i-na -e-ri-šu-nu -ti-iq a-gur-ri e-ep-ti-iq-ma

-(ii 35) I fashioned a baked brick structure between them and, on top of it, I built a large kummu-building as the residence of my royal majesty with bitumen and baked brick to a great height.
-I added (it) to the palace of my father and (thereby) made the seat of my lordly majesty resplendent.
+(ii 35) I fashioned a baked brick structure between them and, on top of it, I built to a great height a large kummu-building as the residence of my royal majesty using bitumen and baked brick.
+I added (it) to the palace of (my) father and (thereby) made the seat of my lordly majesty resplendent.

 ii 3636